biolink/biolink-model/docs/index.md

  * [relation](relation.md)
  * [retrieval source ids](retrieval_source_ids.md) - A list of retrieval sources that served as a source of knowledge expressed in an Edge, or a source of data used to generate this knowledge.
  * [routes of delivery](routes_of_delivery.md) - the method or process of administering a pharmaceutical compound to achieve a therapeutic effect in humans or animals.
- * [support graphs](support_graphs.md) - A list of knowledge graphs that support the existence of this node.
  * [timepoint](timepoint.md) - a point in time
  * [type](type.md)
      * [category](category.md) - Name of the high level ontology class in which this entity is categorized.
 Corresponds to the label for the biolink entity type class.